QMG Foundation announces scholarship recipients

-Area high school seniors Caroline Deters and Michael Pasley were this year's recipients.
+Area high school seniors Caroline Deters and Erica Pasley were this year’s recipients.

 Deters is the daughter of Andrew and Jennifer Deters.
 She plans to attend University of Iowa and pursue a degree in pre-physical therapy with further plans to earn a doctorate in Physical Therapy.